 Approximately 25% of those working in the construction industry on the West Coast are self-employed.
 While the construction industry is expected to grow businesses and there are a few large construction projects planned for the region, on the ground businesses do not expect demand for staff to grow as significantly as projected by the 2028 Informetric forecasts.
 Civil construction training is often in house and non-formal.
-Infrastructure jobs often require employees to operate various workplace machinery that requires a licence and endorsements.
 Technical roles are often the most challenging to recruit, e.g., cable jointers, line mechanics and water treatment operators.

 - 1. Micro-credentials with learner-focussed modes of delivery - 2.
 Initiatives that remove barriers to further study - 3.
 Driver's licences in schools - 4.
-Plant operator training (including licence and endorsements).
+Plant operator training.